openkruise/kruise-game/docs/en/user_manuals/network.md

 **Resource Lifecycle:**

-- **NLB & EIP**: No OwnerReference set, independent of GameServerSet, supports cross-GSS reuse
+- **NLB & EIP**: By default, no OwnerReference is set, independent of GameServerSet, supports cross-GSS reuse (can be changed to cascade deletion via `RetainNLBOnDelete=false` parameter)
 - **Service**: OwnerReference points to GameServerSet, deleted when GSS is deleted
+- **Resource Cleanup**:
-- **Resource Cleanup**: NLB and EIP require manual deletion or batch management through labels
+  - `RetainNLBOnDelete=true` (default): NLB and EIP require manual deletion or batch management through labels
+  - `RetainNLBOnDelete=false`: NLB and EIP will be automatically deleted with GSS

 #### Plugin configuration